thomasfredericks/MicroOsc/README.md

 ####  Get next argument as a C **string** pointer

-**WARNING**: Do not store the pointer returned by this function.
-Only use it as read only inside of the function called by `onOscMessageReceived()`.

 ```cpp
 /**
 * Treats the next argument as a string and returns a pointer to the data as a C string,